leash training for dog

 When you're ready to begin leash training, it's essential first to comprehend why your dog is being stubborn about walking on the dog's leash.

-Our dogs may not understand why we want them to walk nicely by our side while on a leash, and they might even view it as infringing on their freedom of movement.
+Our dogs may not understand why we want them to walk nicely by our side while on a leash, and they might even view it infringing on their freedom of movement.

 troubleshooting dog leash issuesFear or Anxiety